- Nix 67.2%

 Defined in modules/services/restic-backup.nix.
 Automated backups of /home/nimmo:

-- Runs every 6 hours with 15-minute randomized delay
+- Has a daily fallback timer with a 15-minute randomized delay

 - Credentials managed via sops-nix (encrypted in